 This course is an exploration of the development of Christianity amongst the Celtic peoples.
 A major facet will be the medieval hagiographic tradition and saints' cults from the fourth to the twelfth centuries.
-Other topics include monasticism, peregrini, the Hiberno-Scottish mission to the continent, conflict with Roman Catholicism, material culture, the modern use of the term "Celtic Christianity".
+Other topics include monasticism, peregrini, the Hiberno-Scottish mission to the continent, conflict with Roman Catholicism, material culture and the modern use of the term "Celtic Christianity".
 Cross-listed as RELS 229.
 Three credits.
-Offered 2019-2020.
+Not offered 2020-2021.